Understanding Wisconsin OWI Laws: Answers to Common Question

 What happens with my fourth OWI?

-If this is your 4th OWI, you will be charged with a felony, you could also spend a year in jail, face fines of thousands of dollars, and lose our license for three years.
+If this is your 4th OWI, you will be charged with a felony, and you could be sent to a state prison or county jail, face fines of thousands of dollars, and lose your license for three years.
 In fact, anything beyond your third OWI, becomes a felony offense, complete with the heavier fines and penalties to match.
 The higher your BAC, the higher the penalties, so finding an attorney who can help is a must.

 Am I going to lose my license?